Welcome to Silvercloud

 DON'T WAIT ANY LONGER

-Silvercloud sells and makes bespoke, affordable semi-precious jewelry, handmade Hubble Bubble witchy gifts and collectible skulls.
+Silvercloud sells and makes bespoke, affordable semi-precious Jewellery, handmade Hubble Bubble witchy gifts and collectible skulls.
 Silvercloud is a business designed by Zani, a multi-talented freelance artist and crafts worker who has a relaxed and informal approach to building a personal and trusting service with her customers.
 Following any requests for designs, repairs and budgets.
 Zani enjoys making bespoke pieces and gifts, whether inspired by the seasons, spirituality, wicca, angels, magical, protective, empowering.
 You name it!
 Any purpose and meaning.
 Many items are handcrafted, including semi-precious wands, bewitching functional broomsticks and spellbooks.

 Hubble Bubble